Awarded by Birmingham City University

 The award of BA in Early Childhood Studies will be awarded if you gain a minimum of 300 credits with at least 60 at level 6.

-The programme is not an Early Childhood Development Agency (ECDA)-accredited programme.
+This course is not accredited by the Early Childhood Development Agency (ECDA).
 Graduates who wish to work in the local early childhood sector will need to submit an application to ECDA for Teacher Registration via a preschool.
 Approval by ECDA will be subjected to the applicant meeting the requirements for Teacher Registration.

 The course is delivered through a variety of engaging, interactive and hands-on modes, which include face-to-face sessions, small group discussions, directed tasks/individual study.